DDP Property Improvement Grants

 • DDP Property Improvement Grants

-Projects must be located within the boundaries of the Downtown SSMID to be eligible (see map).
+All projects must be located within the Downtown SSMID boundaries to be eligible (see map).

 • Pre-Development Grant